 Finalized in October 2015, the new ozone NAAQS tightened the current ozone standard of 75 parts per billion (ppb), last set in 2008, to 70 ppb.
 While final, the 2015 rule has not been implemented nationally.
 Through NAAQS, the agency is required to work with the states to identify those counties in non-attainment – that is, counties with ozone concentrations above 70 ppb; this process can take several years.
-For example, even though the 75 ppb ozone standard was finalized in 2008, it was only fully implemented nationally in the past two years.
+For example, even though the 75 ppb ozone standard was finalized in 2008, it was only fully implemented nationally in the past several years due to lawsuits and the lengthy CAA consultation process.
 And, since NAAQS uses air pollution data over a three-year period to determine non-attainment, there is no available data to measure how the 2008 standards have worked to reduce ozone pollution.

 Ozone designations can have a significant impact on county governments.
 227 counties are currently regulated under ozone air quality standards.
-Under the new 70 ppb standard, the number of impacted counties is expected to increase to over 350 counties.
+Under the new 70 ppb standard, the number of impacted counties is expected to increase.